JackieJin1025/recommender_system/README.md

 # Recommender_system

-This is a a generic recommender_system which provides various collaborative filterting algorithims including user-user, item-item, SVD, Factorization Machines, and so on.
+This is a generic recommender_system which provides various collaborative filterting algorithims including user-user, item-item, SVD, Factorization Machines, and so on.

 ## Getting Started